William R. Tyler Fellowships

 Applications will be judged on the originality and solidity of their contribution to their fields.
 Although the focus will not be limited to the strictest definition of Byzantine studies, Pre-Columbian studies, and Garden and Landscape studies, close attention will be paid to the ways in which the applications complement the traditional programs of study at Dumbarton Oaks.
 A final consideration will be the ability of shortlisted candidates to contribute to an institutional project.

 Dumbarton Oaks Tyler Fellowship recipients are not eligible for Dumbarton Oaks Junior Fellowships (or vice versa).
 The Tyler Fellowship cannot be held in conjunction with another dissertation fellowship.
+Applicants may not apply for both a junior and Tyler fellowship in the same application cycle, nor can they apply for one after having held the other.

 Upon acceptance of the Fellowship, successful applicants will discuss their two-year plan (including specific periods for residence at Dumbarton Oaks and travel abroad, and the nature of their contribution to an institutional project) with the Fellowship Coordinator, prospective supervisor, and the Director of Studies in the field most appropriate to their application.
 They will then submit the plan for formal approval by the Director of Dumbarton Oaks.
 Research travel should not be scheduled during the period of residence and contribution to an institutional project at Dumbarton Oaks.